iglunix/iglunix/INSTALL.md

 ## Disk Partitioning
-Iglunix recommends a two partition layout with an MBR partition table, a FAT formatted boot partition and an EXT4 formated root partition.
+Iglunix recommends a two partition layout with an MBR partition table, a FAT formatted boot partition and an EXT4 formatted root partition.
 The following is a guide on how to do it where `/dev/disk` is the target install disk.
 ```
 fdisk /dev/disk